sumayaislamm/blood_aid/README.md

 /api/payments/webhook
 ```

-The webhook intentionally remains outside `/api/v1` because Stripe requires the webhook endpoint to be configured directly.
+The Stripe webhook remains outside `/api/v1` because Stripe is configured to send webhook events directly to this endpoint.

 ## API Response Format